jku-vds-lab/jku-vds-lab.github.io/_publications/2021_bioinformatics_coral.md

 #preview-video:

 videos:
+ - name: 'Paper Video'
+   youtube-id: vSd3a9J63wQ
- - name: 'Coral: A Web-based Visual Analysis Tool [...] @ ISMB BioVis 2022'
+ - name: 'Coral Talk @ ISMB BioVis 2022'
    youtube-id: BmeaagRZWnU
 #   description: 'Usage and all applications of the Projection Space Explorer can be found on the dedicated [Landing Page](https://jku-vds-lab.at/pse/).'
    extraurl: '[BioVis Program](http://biovis.net/2022/program_ismb/)'